k-box/k-box/readme.md

 # K-Box

 Web-based management system for documents and videos with a comfortable full content search.
-It connects easily to K-Link services.
+It connects easily to the K-Link services.

 ![K-Box Logo](./docs/files/k-box-logo.png)

 Please **[visit the website](http://k-link.technology)** for more information!

 If you find any issues with this application, please report them at the [issue tracker](./issues).
 Contributions are both encouraged and appreciated.
-If you like to contribute please check the website for more information.
+If you would like to contribute, please check the website for more information.

 The upstream repository is at: https://github.com/k-box/k-box